nodejs/corepack/CONTRIBUTING.md

 The `dist/` directory now contains the corepack build and the shims.
 Call `node ./dist/corepack --help` and behold.
 You can also run the tests with `yarn test`.

+## Contributing on Windows

+If you are cloning the repo to a directory on a Microsoft Windows operating system, it is recommended to use the same drive as your Windows `HOMEDRIVE` to avoid build and other issues related to a current restriction with Yarn Plug'n'Play caching.

+If you are unable to use your `HOMEDRIVE`, you may be able to work around the issue by setting the environment variable `YARN_ENABLE_GLOBAL_CACHE` to `false` before running `yarn install` (or `corepack yarn install`).

 # Adding a new package manager